 Program Vision, Mission, and Goals

-We envision that our graduates will positively impact the health of critically ill children through their leadership, research contributions, and excellence in patient care.
+We envision that our graduates will positively impact the lives of critically ill children through their leadership, research contributions, and excellence in patient care.

 Patient Care: We strive to improve the standard of practice and ensure the highest quality of care to children in our hospitals and around the world.
 We care for children with the highest respect for their precious lives in a family-centered, compassionate, and caring environment, and utilize evidence-based approaches to treatments that are evaluated and updated regularly.

 Research: We pursue new knowledge through high-quality research that explores unanswered questions and challenges, and refines previously established ideas on mechanisms of disease and clinical aspects of pediatric critical care.
 We engage in world class clinical, translational and basic science research, aimed at improving children’s lives throughout their lifespans.
 We work collaboratively within and outside our institution to generate important discoveries that enhance medical practice and inform the medical community and the public of evidence-based approaches to pediatric critical care medicine.

 Education: Our Pediatric Critical Care Fellowship Program imparts knowledge, instills excitement for learning, and translates and refines questions into focused areas of research for our trainees.
 We train future leaders in pediatric critical care medicine who work in academic or private settings and deliver the highest-quality care to their patients.
 We accomplish this by:

 - Allowing fellows to pursue their interests in a structured manner in order to produce quality research addressing significant questions in pediatric critical care medicine.